Indiana always had a troubled history with his father, Henry Jones, also an archaeologist with a life long dream of finding the location of

 - Author Appeal: The Joneses having Parental Issues, a recurring motif for Steven Spielberg.

-- Back for the Finale: Sallah, who previously aided Indy in Indiana Jones And The Raiders Of The Lost Ark, turns up midway through this film and helps the heroes until the climax.
+- Back for the Finale: Sallah, who previously aided Indy in Raiders of the Lost Ark, turns up midway through this film and helps the heroes until the climax.

 - Balcony Escape: Done by Indy.